Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

     - Refers to a Website that is to be reviewed.
     - MUST comply with [URL specification](https://url.spec.whatwg.org/) and is no longer than 100 letters.
 - `geo`: for this scheme, the `sub`:
-    - Refers to a business location or physical point of interest being reviewed.
+    - Refers to a business location or physical point of interest being reviewed - a place.
-    - MUST comply with [URI for Geographic Locations specification](https://tools.ietf.org/html/rfc5870) with addition of a URI fragment.
+    - MUST comply with [URI for Geographic Locations specification](https://tools.ietf.org/html/rfc5870), however using URL encoding - including parameters as query string - which is currently more widely used.
-    - Fragment for this URI (content following `#`) MUST be a commonly used name of the selected place.
+    - Query string for this URI (content following `?`):
+        - MUST contain a field `q=` for which the value is a commonly used name of the selected place with [URI compliant percent encoding](https://tools.ietf.org/html/rfc3986).
+        - MAY contain a field `u=` for which the value indicates an approximate radius of the place in meters.
 - `urn:LEI`: for this scheme, the `sub`:
     -  Has to be equal to one of registered legal entity identifiers in [GLEIF database](https://www.gleif.org/en/).
     -  Scheme MUST be followed by a valid LEI according to [ISO 17442](https://www.gleif.org/en/about-lei/iso-17442-the-lei-code-structure).